-Calculator Evaluates a user-defined expression on a per-point or percell basis.

-- Contour Extracts the points, curves, or surfaces where a scalar field is equal to a user-defined value.
+- Calculator Evaluates a user-defined expression on a per-point or percell basis. - Contour Extracts the points, curves, or surfaces where a scalar field is equal to a user-defined value.
 This surface is often also called an isosurface. - Clip Intersects the geometry with a half space.
 The effect is to remove all the geometry on one side of a user-defined plane. - Slice Intersects the geometry with a plane.
 The effect is similar to clipping except that all that remains is the geometry where the plane is located. - Threshold Extracts cells that lie within a specified range of a scalar field. - Extract Subset Extracts a subset of a grid by defining either a volume of interest or a sampling rate. - Glyph Places a glyph, a simple shape, on each point in a mesh.
-The glyphs may be oriented by a vector and scaled by a vector or scalar. - Stream Tracer Seeds a vector field with points and then traces those seed points through the (steady state) vector field. - Warp (vector) Displaces each point in a mesh by a given vector field. - Group Datasets Combines the output of several pipeline objects into a single multi block data set. - Extract Group Extract one or more items from a multi block data set.
+The glyphs may be oriented by a vector and scaled by a vector or scalar. - Stream Tracer Seeds a vector field with points and then traces those seed points through the (steady state) vector field. - Warp (vector) Displaces each point in a mesh by a given vector field.

+- Group Datasets Combines the output of several pipeline objects into a single multi block data set. - Extract Level Extract one or more items from a multi block data set.

 These eleven filters are a small sampling of what is available in ParaView.
 In the Filters menu are a great many more filters that you can use to process your data.
-ParaView currently exposes over eighty filters, so to make them easier to find the Filters menu is organized into submenus.
+Para-View currently exposes more than one hundred filters, so to make them easier to find the Filters menu is organized into submenus.
 These submenus are organized as follows.

-Recent The list of most recently used filters sorted with the most recently used filters on top.

-Common The most common filters.
-This is the same list of filters available in the filters toolbar and listed previously.

-Data Analysis The filters designed to retrieve quantitative values from the data.
-These filters compute data on the mesh, extract elements from the mesh, or plot data.

-Temporal Filters that analyze or modify data that changes over time.
+- Recent The list of most recently used filters sorted with the most recently used filters on top. - Common The most common filters.
+This is the same list of filters available in the filters toolbar and listed previously. - Cosmology This contains filters developed at LANL for cosmology research. - Data Analysis The filters designed to retrieve quantitative values from the data.
+These filters compute data on the mesh, extract elements from the mesh, or plot data. - Statistics This contains filters that provide descriptive statistics of data, primarily in tabular form. - Temporal Filters that analyze or modify data that changes over time.
 All filters can work on data that changes over time because they are executed on each time snapshot.
-However, filters in this category will introspect the available time extents and examine how data changes over time.

-Alphabetical An alphabetical listing of all the filters available.
+However, filters in this category will introspect the available time extents and examine how data changes over time. - Alphabetical An alphabetical listing of all the filters available.
 If you are not sure where to find a particular filter, this list is guaranteed to have it.
 There are also many filters that are not listed anywhere but in this list.

+2.4.
+FILTERS 19